Time to Learn About RV Tires

 Gladiator Steel Belted Reinforced

-The Carlisle is another inexpensive tire that handles well, heat disbursement technology and strong sidewalls.
+The Carlisle is another inexpensive camper tire that handles well, heat disbursement technology and strong sidewalls.
 Again designed for farmers, but perfectly suitable for RV life.
-You can’t go wrong with any of these choices if this your price point, but if I had to pick I would run with the Gladiator.
+You can’t go wrong with any of these choices if this is your price point, but if I had to pick I would run with the Gladiator motorhome tire.
 I am kind of biased, but they lasted for 7 years in an unhealthy tire environment.

 When should you replace your travel trailer tires?

 This is like asking when should you buy new shoes?
 It all depends on how often you use them, and how you use them.
 There are people that say if it looks good to keep running with them.
 Others say “X” amount of miles replace em.
 Then there’s the manufacturer specifications that provide a completely different set of guidelines.
 The RV world seems to agree that 3 to 5 years is the expected life of RV tires.
 Now manufacturer specs say that no matter how good a tire looks it should be replaced every five years.